openshift-psap/mlperf-inference-5.1-redhat/language/llama3.1-8b/README_HARNESS.md

 ## Notes
 - For API mode, ensure the vLLM API server is running and accessible.
-- For server scenario, adjust `--num-workers` and `--batch-size` for your hardware.
 - All options can be listed with `python SUT_VLLM_SingleReplica.py --help`.

 ---